Ferdinand P. Earle: Society involvement

 He was for many years chairman and treasurer of the Citizens' Auxiliary Committee of the G. A. R. His charitable and benevolent operations were well known, and the "Earle Guild," founded by him for the relief of the needy, accomplished much good in this direction.
 Earle was connected with many of the leading societies and organizations of the city.
-He was a member of the New York Chamber of Commerce, the New York Historical Society, New York Genealogical and Biographical Society, Huguenot Society of America, New England Society, National Rifle Association, Seventh Regiment Club, American Yacht Club, Order of the Founders and Patriots of America, Society of Colonial Wars, and Society of the War of 1812.
+He was a member of the New York Chamber of Commerce, the New York Historical Society, New York Genealogical and Biographical Society, Huguenot Society of America, New England Society, National Rifle Association of America, Seventh Regiment Club, American Yacht Club, Order of the Founders and Patriots of America, Society of Colonial Wars, and Society of the War of 1812.

 Later years

 After the termination of long litigation over the Jumel estate, Earle was able to purchase the historic "Jumel Mansion", famous as the place where George Washington made his headquarters during the Battle of Harlem Heights, in September 1776.
-It is also where Alexander Hamilton and Aaron Burr met before their fatal duel.
+It is also where former Vice President Aaron Burr lived for several months in 1833, during his brief marriage to its owner, widow Eliza Jumel.
 Here in this house, at 160th Street, near 10th Avenue, New York City, built by a relative of Earle's ancestor, Capt.
-William Morris, he spent his retirement the last years of his life.
+William Morris, Earle spent his retirement the last years of his life.
 He had this building fitted up and restored as far as possible to its original condition and gave it the name of "Earle Cliff."
 Here, his wife, a Regent of the Washington Heights Chapter, Daughters of the American Revolution, entertained the Daughters and other patriotic societies.
 She was the founder and president of the Washington Heights Society, Children of the American Revolution.

 Personal life

 Earle (1839–1903) was twice married: first, to Mary Lay Hutchings; secondly, in 1871, to Lydia Jones Tuttle, widow of Doriphus Tuttle of Boston, Massachusetts.

 There were four surviving sons by his second marriage: Ferdinand Pinney, Victor de La Montagne, William Pitt Striker, and Guyon Locke Crocheron.

-Ferdinand P. Earle, jun.
-(1871–1951) married Mlle Fischbacher of Paris, who claimed descent from Charlemagne.
+Ferdinand P. Earle, Jr. (1871–1951) married Mlle Fischbacher of Paris, who claimed descent from Charlemagne.
 The wealthy artist-poet then met a Miss Julie Kuttner, and persuaded the first to return to Paris with their son for a divorce so he could marry his "preordained affinity".
 His neighbors in Monroe, New York were livid, as they had taken the first into their hearts.
 He turned his attention to moving pictures, first supplying artistic intertitles for the film Toys of Fate as Metro's art director, then adopted novel double-exposure techniques, anticipating chroma key, to produce his film Omar Khayyam in 1921.